 motor.configure(cfg, ResetMode.kResetSafeParameters, PersistMode.kPersistParameters);

 A 40–50 A limit is a common community sweet spot: responsive enough that drivers don't notice it, but it keeps the robot out of brownout.
 (On CTRE TalonFX, the equivalent is a CurrentLimitsConfigs stator/supply limit.)
-Remember the battery is a single 12 V 18 Ah SLA (the MK ES17-12 is the standard part); under hard driving four unlimited drive motors plus a mechanism can demand far more transient current than the battery can supply without sagging, which is exactly what triggers a brownout.
+Remember the battery is a single 12 V 18 Ah SLA (the MK ES17-12 is one common, legal example part); under hard driving four unlimited drive motors plus a mechanism can demand far more transient current than the battery can supply without sagging, which is exactly what triggers a brownout.

 Step 3 — Verify.
 Open the Driver Station charts and watch battery voltage during a hard acceleration test.
 Before limits, you may see deep dips toward the brownout floor; after limits, voltage should stay comfortably higher under the same driving.
 Drive a full match's worth (REBUILT is a 20-second auto plus a 2:20 teleop, about 2:40 total) of aggressive sprints and stops on one battery; if it never disables and the battery still reads healthy, you're match-ready.